Chelsea Manning: Release of material to WikiLeaks

 Manning contacted The Washington Post and The New York Times to ask whether they were interested in the material; the Post reporter did not sound interested, and the Times did not return the call.
-Manning decided instead to pass it to WikiLeaks, and on February 3 sent them the Iraq and Afghan War logs via Tor.
+Manning decided to give it to WikiLeaks, and on February 3 sent them the Iraq and Afghan War logs via Tor.
 She returned to Iraq on February 11, with no acknowledgment from WikiLeaks that they had received the files.

 On or around February 18, she passed WikiLeaks a diplomatic cable, dated January 13, 2010, from the U.S. Embassy in Reykjavík, Iceland.
 They published it within hours, which suggested to Manning that they had received the other material, too.
 She found the Baghdad helicopter attack ("Collateral murder") video in a Judge Advocate's directory and passed it to WikiLeaks on or around February 21.
 In late March, she sent them a video of the May 2009 Granai airstrike in Afghanistan; this was the video later removed and apparently destroyed by Daniel Domscheit-Berg when he left the organization.
 Between March 28 and April 9, she downloaded the 250,000 diplomatic cables and on April 10, uploaded them to a WikiLeaks dropbox.

 Manning told the court that, during her interaction with WikiLeaks on IRC and Jabber, she developed a friendship with someone there, believed to be Julian Assange (although neither knew the other's name), which she said made her feel she could be herself.
 Army investigators found 14 to 15 pages of encrypted chats, in unallocated space on her MacBook's hard drive, between Manning and someone believed to be Assange.
 She wrote in a statement that the more she had tried to fit in at work, the more alienated she became from everyone around her.
 The relationship with WikiLeaks had given her a brief respite from the isolation and anxiety.